scverse/scvi-tools/docs/user_guide/models/amortizedlda.rst

 Gene module discovery
 ---------------------

-Once the model has been fitted, one can retrieve the estimated gene-by-topic distribution:
+Once the model has been fitted, one can retrieve the estimated feature-by-topic distribution:

     >>> gene_by_topic = model.get_gene_by_topic()